Matt2371/DL-reservoir-modeling/README.md

 5. analyze_lstm_cell supports the interpretation of lstm memory cells.
 For example, cell_correlations calculates the correlation between memory cell states and an observed state such as storage. plot_cell_storage plots the scaled timeseries of memory cells comapred to storage states.

-### Source Codes: Tests
+### Tests
 Contains unittests of the experimental process throughout, with a focus on data processing and model shape in the forward pass.
-To run a unittest, run the command py -m unittest tests.<name of test script>
+To run a unittest, run the command py -m unittest tests.(name of test script)